Azure/bicep-types-az/generated/mediaservices/microsoft.media/2018-07-01/types.md

 * **accessToken**: string: A unique identifier for a stream.
 This can be specified at creation time but cannot be updated.
 If omitted, the service will generate a unique value.
 * **endpoints**: [LiveEventEndpoint](#liveeventendpoint)[]: The input endpoints for the Live Event.
 * **keyFrameIntervalDuration**: string: ISO 8601 timespan duration of the key frame interval duration.
 * **streamingProtocol**: 'FragmentedMP4' | 'RTMP' (Required): The streaming protocol for the Live Event.
 This is specified at creation time and cannot be updated.
-Possible values include: 'FragmentedMP4', 'RTMP'

 ## LiveEventInputAccessControl
 ### Properties